abhay25v/dumroo/README.md

 ## How It Works
 - `parse_natural_language()` returns a `ParseResult` with `intent`, `filters`, and optional `date_range` (last/this/next week)
 - `query_engine.apply_parsed_filters()` turns that into Pandas filtering over the RBAC-scoped DataFrame
-- If `OPENAI_API_KEY` is set, LangChain+OpenAI is used to refine the rule-based parse; otherwise parsing is deterministic
+- If `OPENAI_API_KEY` is set, LangChain+OpenAI is used to refine the rule-based parse; otherwise parsing is deterministic.
+LangChain is lazily imported only when used for faster startup.

 ## Swap Dataset Later
 - Place a compatible JSON at `dataset/students.json` or set the `DATASET_PATH` environment variable.